momoso7/100-days-of-code/log.md

 **Today's Progress**: Start the ES6 challenge.
 Analysing data with pandas

 **Thoughts**: The ES6 is an interesting aspect of javascript, looks like it would be hard to learn this.
 On the other hand, Pandas is very useful for displaying data in a natural way.

+### Day 33: 14 December 2020
+**Today's Progress**: Continue the ES6 challenge, learning about destructuring arrays. element search in pandas and logical operators.

+**Thoughts**: The ES6 challenge is quite confusing!
+What should I do?!
+Meanwhile, the data analysis challenge is okay so far.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)